 Brimming with historic wonders, Hue today is high on the list of Vietnam’s top destinations.
-Its magnificent palaces and elaborate mausoleums still resonate with the glories of the Nguyen dynasty, who reigned the South East Asian country for over 140 years.
+Its magnificent palaces and elaborate mausoleums still resonate with the glories of the Nguyen dynasty, which reigned the South East Asian country for over 140 years.

-During and after the Vietnam War, Hue’s cultural scene suffered major loss.
+During and after the Vietnam War, Hue’s cultural scene suffered a major loss.
 As the result of battles in the city, many imperial sites, including the Purple Forbidden Palace, were reduced to ashes.
 Others were neglected because they were seen as “relics from the feudal regime” by the ruling government.
 However, there has since been a shift in policy, and thus many historic wonders are being restored.

 The construction began in 1804, but it took nearly 30 years to complete this monumental project.
 Though suffered severe damage, Hue Citadel is still an impressive sight.
 It reflects the grace and pomp of Vietnam’s last dynasty, as well as its turbulent history.

-The Imperial City
+1.1 The Imperial City

 Hue Citadel’s most crucial part is the Imperial City – the seat of power during the Nguyen dynasty.
-It is a magnificent ensemble of gated courtyards, gardens, pavilions and palaces.
+It is a magnificent ensemble of gated courtyards, gardens, pavilions, and palaces.
 All were elaborately constructed, with dragon and phoenix motifs found throughout the area.

 The buildings were placed symmetrically along a north-south axis, which runs through the ornate throne room.
-Named as the Hall of Supreme Harmony, this place is where the emperors held audience and ruled over the nation.
-The hall was also the venue for grand ceremonies, such as coronations, emperors’ birthdays or the Vietnamese New Year.
+Named as the Hall of Supreme Harmony, this place is where the emperors held an audience and ruled over the nation.
+The hall was also the venue for grand ceremonies, such as coronations, emperors’ birthdays, or the Vietnamese New Year.

-The Purple Forbidden City
+1.2 The Purple Forbidden City

 Behind the Hall of Supreme Harmony was the Purple Forbidden City – the living area of the emperors and his household.
 At the time, there were various edifices with hundreds of chambers.
 Regrettably, Purple Forbidden City is no more than just a name.

-The Royal Tombs
+2. The Royal Tombs

-Commemorating the dead with grand structures is a distinctive part in Hue culture, spurred by the Nguyen emperors.
+Commemorating the dead with grand structures is a distinctive part of Hue culture, spurred by the Nguyen emperors.
 In total, there are seven royal mausoleums around the city.
-Of which, Minh Mang’s and Khai Dinh’s are the most visited thanks to their relative good condition and better accessibility.
+Of which, Minh Mang’s and Khai Dinh’s are the most visited thanks to their relatively good condition and better accessibility.

-Minh Mang Tomb
+2.1 Minh Mang Tomb